JeremyJestel716/store-inventory-management-system/README.md

 line 56-62- get mapping in controller for the button to decrement inventory if possible

 ### G.  Modify the parts to track maximum and minimum inventory by doing the following:
+application.properties
+line 6- changed the name of the data file saved Part.java line 32-33- declare min and max variables line 42- add min and max to constructor line 46-47- initialize min and max line 50-51- add min and max to constructor line 56-57- initialize min and max line 92-106- getters and setters for min and max line 108-113- method to check if inventory count is above max or below min mainscreen.html line 39-40- add column header to table for min and max line 49-50- add columns to table for min and max inhousepartform.html line 24-25- added field to the inhouse part form for min and max inventory outsourcedpartform.html line 25-26- added field to the outsourced part form for min and max inventory bootstrapdata.java line 47-48-set min and max for part 1 line 57-58-set min and max for part 2 line 66-67-set min and max for part 3 line 75-76-set min and max for part 4 line 84-85-set min and max for part 5 addinhousepartcontroller.java line 42- if statement to see if form part inventory number is within the forms min and max line 54- else statement to see send error message to page and make user reenter form addoutsourcedpartcontroller.java line 43- if statement to see if form part inventory number is within the forms min and max line 55- else statement to see send error message to page and make user reenter form

 ### H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following: